-Deutsche Bank hit with downgrade, CEO reassures employees
+Deutsche Bank downgraded, CEO tries to reassure employees

-FRANKFURT, Germany (AP) — Ratings agency Standard & Poor’s has downgraded Deutsche Bank’s credit rating, saying the bank’s turnaround strategy faces “execution risks” and will take time to show results.
+FRANKFURT, Germany (AP) — Deutsche Bank’s CEO is trying to reassure employees that the bank’s turnaround will succeed despite more negative news including a credit downgrade from Standard & Poor’s.

-The agency said in a statement Friday that management was taking “tough actions” but that “relative to peers, Deutsche Bank will remain a negative outlier for some time.”
+Christian Sewing acknowledged in a message Friday to staff that “many of you are sick and tired of bad news” but assured them that the bank has solid capital buffers.

-New CEO Christian Sewing acknowledged in a message to employees that “many of you are sick and tired of bad news” but assured them that the bank remains financially solid.
+He noted that the ratings agency predicts the bank will eventually return to steady profits and that its outlook was rated as “stable,” meaning further downgrades are not envisioned.

-Deutsche Bank shares hit an all-time low on Thursday after reports that the U.S. Federal Reserve rated the condition of the bank’s U.S. business as “troubled” about a year ago.
-Shares in Germany’s biggest bank rose 2.6 percent Friday to 9.39 euros.
+“In this respect, there’s good news in the bad: they trust us to succeed with the change which is required,” Sewing wrote.
+“But that also means we have to deliver – speedily and rigorously.
+And that’s exactly what we’re doing.”

 Most Read Business Stories